Hritikraj8804/KodeKloud_Engineer/Linux_1/02_Create_a_group.md

 Create the user "mohammed" if they don't already exist.
 Run the following command on each App server: `sudo useradd mohammed`

 To check if the user "mohammed" exists, you can use the following command: `grep -E "^mohammed:" /etc/passwd` This command searches for a line that starts with "mohammed:" in the `/etc/passwd` file.
 If the user exists, it will display information about the user, including the username, UID, home directory, and shell.

+Add the user "mohammed" to the "nautilus_developers" group on each App server by running the following command: `sudo usermod -aG nautilus_developers mohammed`

+- `a`: This option stands for "append" or "add".
+It is used to add the user to the specified group(s) without removing them from any existing groups.
+It ensures that the user's current group memberships are preserved while adding the new group.
+- `G`: This option specifies the group(s) to which the user should be added.
+Multiple groups can be specified by separating them with commas.
+In this case, the group `nautilus_developers` is specified.